mmswflow-upb/sdt-proj/postman-collections/README-Postman.md

   - Core IDs: `faculty_id`, `faculty_external_id`, `policy_id`, `room_id_1`, `room_id_2`, `room_id_3`
   - Workflow data: `main_reservation_id`, concurrent reservation IDs, edge / cancel / deletion reservation IDs.

+  - All dynamic data flows via **environment variables**.

+  We used pre-request and post-request scripts (`JS` + `Postman Library`) to change these env vars so that requests adapted their headers and bodies according to the responses coming from the API, but also to add checks for HTTP status codes and to generate timestamps that were used in naming rooms, faculties, etc (for uniqueness).

-- `1-Setup.postman_collection.json`
+- `1-Setup.postman_collection.json`:
-  Mirrors `common-setup.js` and `auth-setup.js`:
   1. Login admin
   2. Create test faculty
-  3–5.
-Create three rooms under that faculty
+  3. Steps 3–5: Create three rooms under that faculty
-  6. Create a faculty policy
+  4. Step 6: Create a faculty policy
-  7–8.
-Register & login Student1
+  5. Steps 7–8: Register & login Student1
-  9–10.
-Register & login Faculty Admin
+  6. Steps 9–10: Register & login Faculty Admin
-  11–12.
-Register & login Student2
+  7. Steps 11–12: Register & login Student2

-- `2-Student-Workflow.postman_collection.json`
+- `2-Student-Workflow.postman_collection.json`:
-  Mirrors `student-reservations.js` and core parts of `student-workflow.js`:
   - Computes a reservation window (48h ahead, 2h duration)
   - Checks availability (`GET /api/availability?roomId&from&to`)
   - Creates a main reservation (`POST /api/reservations` with `startDateTime` / `endDateTime` / `attendees`)